 After more than 20 years of music and sound making with computers, I picked up the guitar again, determined to return to a more intimate form of writing and performance.

-My new recording ensemble is the semi-acoustic Smitten Bridge.
+I spent several years writing and performing with my semi-acoustic ensemble Smitten Bridge.
 Smitten Bridge is an international collaboration comprised of flamenco, 3/4 and steel string guitars, marimba, electric and acoustic bass, percussionists, backing vocalists, woodwind, mouth organ and brass.
-I also write and perform with the post-punk trio Rat Kangaroo.

 My articles on radio art, generative music, independent media and internet activism have been published in Journal of New Musique Australia, Fibreculture Reader, RealTime and 21C, At a Distance (MIT Press, 2005), Re-inventing Radio – Aspects of Radio as Art (Revolver, 2008) Global Information Society Watch Report (Hivos, APC, 2010-2011).
 I had also co-authored the landmark Pan Asia Networking Report (International Development and Research Centre, 1994).